How to set up authorisation

 For example, consider the lifecycle of a trade.
 Perhaps you want to ensure that only super users can modify trades that have settled.

-To achieve this, we are going to modify an existing TRADE_MODIFY event and then create a new modify event for super users only.
+To achieve this, you could modify an existing TRADE_MODIFY event and then create a new modify event for super users only.

-The following code modifies the earlier TRADE_MODIFY event to prevent users from changing the transaction if it has a status of Settled.
-This is defined in an onValidate codeblock:
+The following code modifies the earlier TRADE_MODIFY event to prevent users from changing the transaction if it has a status of Settled

 eventHandler<Trade>("TRADE_MODIFY", transactional = true) {